daniel-stelle/tokchi/README.md

 | setValue | `string` or `array` | Sets the input field value.
 String arguments are used as text value for the field.
 Array arguments are expected to be sequences of strings and / or token objects (see `getValue` function).
 If no argument is specified the input field will be cleared. |
 | getTokens | | Returns a list of all token objects that are currently embedded in the input field. |
 | getValue  | | Returns the current input text as an `array` of strings and token `object`s in the order of appearance.
 HTML formattings will be ignored.
 Example: `[ 'Hello ', {id : 123, label : '+Ferris'}, '!
 How are you?' ]` |

+### Input Field Attributes
+The Tokchi input field element can have the optional attribute `data-value` that provides a JSON array which serves as the initial input field value.
+Please read the documentation for `getValue` and `setValue` in order to learn about the expected contents of that array.